Fordenstraz/Corey-Bickford-Capstone/README.md

 -   My Month
 -   My Day

-### Mockups

-\*Provide visuals of your app's screens.
-You can use tools like Figma or pictures of hand-drawn sketches.

 ### Data

 Each user profile will be associated with a planner table, in a 1:1 relationship.